Frequently Asked Questions for PHASE Interns

 What is PHASE?

-PHASE is a non-paid, for-credit placement program sponsored in partnership with the Maryland Department of Health & Mental Hygiene (DHMH), the Bloomberg School and the Mid-Atlantic Public Health Training Center (MAPHTC).
+PHASE is a non-paid, for-credit placement program sponsored in partnership with the Maryland Department of Health & Mental Hygiene (DHMH) and the Bloomberg School.
 PHASE offers opportunities for Bloomberg School public health graduate students to apply academic knowledge and theory in real-world professional practice settings.
 The primary goal of PHASE is to enrich Bloomberg School academic degree programs with hands-on public health practice experience.
 Additionally, by working directly on-site, students develop a better appreciation of how the organization functions on a daily basis and gain insight into the public health decision-making process.

 Who is PHASE Appropriate For?

-PHASE is open to all students enrolled in graduate degree programs at the Johns Hopkins Bloomberg School of Public Health.
+PHASE is open to all students enrolled in graduate degree programs at the Johns Hopkins Bloomberg School of Public Health (JHSPH).
+Students must be currently enrolled in JHSPH as a graduate student in order to be eligible for PHASE.

 What are Prerequisites/Registration Requirements of PHASE?